Bayesian material flow analysis for systems with multiple levels of disaggregation and high dimensional data: Supplementary Information

-For lack of better information, the standard deviation parameters for change in stock data noise $\tau_{i'}$ are chosen to be $\tau_{i'}=\max(0.1Y_{i'},0.1)$, where $Y_{i'}$ are the observed change in stock data.
+For lack of better information, the standard deviation parameters for change in stock data noise $\tau_{i'}$ are chosen to be $\tau_{i'}=\max(0.1|Y_{i'}|,0.1)$, where $Y_{i'}$ are the observed change in stock data.
 The corresponding parameters $\tau_{j'}$ for flow data noise is chosen similarly.
 In other words, the data standard deviation is equal to $10\%$ of the observed data as in \cite{Lupton2018}, but with a minimum of $0.1$ to account for a minimum degree of uncertainty from rounding or other measurement errors.
 For the ratio data noise, the standard deviation parameters $\tau_{k'}$ are chosen with a somewhat smaller minimum $\tau_{k'}=\max(0.1Y_{k'},0.01)$, where $Y_{k'}$ is the observed ratio.

-We also ran the model assigning an Inverse Gamma prior to the standard deviation parameters of the data rather than the plug in values described in the previous paragraph.
-The hyperparameters of the Inverse Gamma prior for the change in stock data $a_{i'}$ and $b_{i'}$ are chosen as $a_{i'}=4.0$ and $b_{i'}=3\max(0.1Y_{i'},0.1)$, which sets the prior mean to the plug in values $\max(0.1Y_{i'},0.1)$ in the previous paragraph.
-The hyperparameters for the flow and flow ratio data are chosen similarly.
-However, it was found this increased computational time by about $50\%$ while only extremely marginal decreases to the posterior uncertainty of the stock and flow variables were observed.
-For example, in scenario A, the average posterior marginal $95\%$ HDI of all change in stock and flow variables decreased from $2.31$ to $2.28$, so we simply used the plug in values for the results presented in the main text of the paper.

-For the mass conservation conditions, a small constant standard deviation of $\tau_{l'}=0.5$ is chosen for all processes.
+While the choice of standard deviation parameters here is somewhat arbitrary, the posterior predictive checks performed on the aluminium model do not exhibit extreme Bayesian p-values (smaller than 0.05 or greater than 0.95), which suggests the standard deviation parameters chosen are reasonable.
+This also suggests one way to tune standard deviation parameters is to start with a small choice of standard deviation parameters (such as $10\%$ of the observed data value), run the model, identify the data points which exhibit extreme Bayesian p-values in the posterior predictive checks, and increase the standard deviation parameter for those points and rerun the model until no extreme Bayesian p-values remain.